This is the multi-page printable view of this section. Click here to print.

 Configure PR Focus Settings

-PR Focus has a few global settings you can configure from the Settings menu option in the PR Focus menu.
+You can configure app-wide settings from the Settings menu option in the PR Focus menu.

 Selecting this option opens a window where you can customize global default settings for PR Focus for: